-From July 2nd to July 15th of this year, people from all around the world will tune in to watch one of the most famous tennis championships of all time.
+Each summer, people from all around the world tune in to watch one of the most famous tennis championships of all time.
 The Championships, Wimbledon, usually referred to simply as Wimbledon, is the oldest tennis tournament in history.
 It is one of the four tennis grand slam tournaments along with the Australian Open, the French Open, and the US Open.

 While many people watch the tournament and cheer on their favorite players, very few know the history of the tournament, or some of the traditions associated with it.
 Like why do players wear white at Wimbledon?
 Let’s find out!

 In 1868, the home for the tournament, the All England Club was established in Wimbledon, London.
 The club was originally founded to be the host of various croquet games, however, it quickly adopted the sport of lawn tennis, incorporating the specific lawn facilities into its four acres of land.

 In 1877, the club released an announcement in a local sporting magazine inviting all amateur lawn tennis players to partake in a multiple-day tournament.
 On July 9th of that year, twenty-one amateur tennis players showed up to compete, thus starting the very first national tennis tournament.